expo/expo/docs/pages/build-reference/ios-builds.md

 1. Update the Xcode project with the ID of the Provisioning Profile.
 1. Create **Gymfile** in the **ios** directory if it does **not** already exist (check out the [Default Gymfile](#default-gymfile) section).
 1. Run `fastlane gym` in the **ios** directory.
-1. Run the `eas-build-pre-upload-artifacts` script from package.json if defined.
+1. **Deprecated:** Run the `eas-build-pre-upload-artifacts` script from package.json if defined.
 1. Store a cache of files and directories defined in the build profile. `Podfile.lock` is cached by default.
 Subsequent builds will restore this cache. ([Learn more](../build/eas-json/).)
 1. Upload the build artifact to a private AWS S3 bucket.

    - The artifact path can be configured in **eas.json** at `builds.ios.PROFILE_NAME.artifactPath`.
 It defaults to **ios/build/App.ipa**.
 You can specify a glob-like pattern for `artifactPath`.
 We're using the [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) package under the hood.

+1. If the build was successful: run the `eas-build-on-success` script from package.json if defined.
+1. If the build failed: run the `eas-build-on-error` script from package.json if defined.
+1. Run the `eas-build-on-complete` script from package.json if defined.
+The `EAS_BUILD_STATUS` env variable is set to either `finished` or `errored`.

 ## Building iOS Projects With Fastlane